United Nations Sustainable Development Goals

 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

-- The University of Leeds is working alongside 16 universities to form the Agricultural Universities Council (AUC) which will engage with all four Governments in the UK in its ongoing work.
-The AUC are working together to discover agricultural research priorities, working with farmers and others who have a stake in the industry’s future.
+- The University of Leeds is working alongside 16 universities as part of the Agricultural Universities Council (AUC-UK).
+AUC-UK are working together to discover agricultural teaching and research priorities, and working with farmers and others to contribute to a resilient and sustainable agriculture, land management and food systems..

 - Our state-of-the-art National Pig Centre works to provide new insights into pig welfare and improve the sustainability and efficiency of pig production.
 The centre draws on academic expertise across the disciplines of nutrition, animal behaviour, data analytics, engineering, and atmospheric and climate science.
 Supported by more than £11 million of investment, the facilities make Yorkshire one of the best places in Europe for pig research.